 A major rule of Medicaid eligibility is the penalty for transferring assets.
 There is a five-year “look-back” period from the time a Medicaid application is filed.
 [Top of Page]

 Transferring assets to certain recipients will not trigger a period of Medicaid ineligibility.
 These exempt recipients include:

 - A spouse (or anyone else for the spouse’s benefit);

 - A trust solely for the benefit of a blind or disabled child; or

 - A trust solely for the benefit of a disabled individual under age 65 (even for the benefit of the applicant under certain circumstances).

 Special rules apply with respect to the transfer of a home.
 In addition to being able to make the transfer without penalty to one’s spouse or blind or disabled child, or into trust for other disabled beneficiaries, the applicant may freely transfer his or her home to:

 - A child under age 21; or

-- A sibling, or “caretaker child” who has lived in the home during the year preceding the applicant’s institutionalization and who already holds an equity interest in the home.
+- A sibling who has lived in the home during the year preceding the applicant’s institutionalization and who already holds an equity interest in the home; or

 Recently enacted legislation provides a very important escape hatch concerning the transfer penalty.
 A transfer can be cured by the return of the transferred asset in its entirety.
 The law is a bit murky on what happens if less than the original gift is returned.
 It may or may not cause a partial cure.
 [Top of Page]